ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Background and Problem Setup

-\paragraph{Parameter-efficient tuning.} To overcome the inefficiencies of fine-tuning, parameter-efficient tuning updates a small number of parameters for the target task $\phi_{task}$: $\underset{\phi_{task}}{\max}~p_{\theta,\phi_{task}}(\boldsymbol{y} \mid \boldsymbol{x})$, where the number of $\phi_{task}$ is much smaller than the number of $\theta_{task}$.
-Recent work also found that it can preserve the rich pre-trained knowledge since it freezes most of $\theta$ and avoids the aforementioned forgetting issue~\cite{he-etal-2021-effectiveness,lester-etal-2021-power}.
-Several approaches introduce additional modules to LMs or directly update a small number of LM parameters; Adapter~\cite{pmlr-v97-houlsby19a} and its variants~\cite{mahabadi2021compacter,ruckle-etal-2021-adapterdrop} insert trainable layers to the LMs for each task, and BitFit~\cite{zaken2021bitfit} updates LM biases.
-In contrast, prefix-tuning~\cite{li-liang-2021-prefix} and prompt tuning~\cite{lester-etal-2021-power} freeze the original LMs and update only trainable {\it soft prompts} prepended to input.
-Given the rapidly increasing size of pre-trained LMs~\cite{chowdhery2022palm,brown2020language}, efficient fine-tuning to a new target task is desirable, but it often incurs a performance cost compared to the fine-tuning methods or shows sensitivity toward initialization~\cite{li-liang-2021-prefix,lester-etal-2021-power}.
+\paragraph{Parameter-efficient tuning.} To decrease training costs, parameter-efficient tuning updates a small number of parameters for the target task $\phi_{target}$: $\underset{\phi_{target}}{\max}~p_{\theta,\phi_{target}}(\boldsymbol{y} \mid \boldsymbol{x})$, where the number of $\phi_{target}$ is much smaller than $\theta_{target}$.
+Adapter~\cite{pmlr-v97-houlsby19a} and its variants~\cite{mahabadi2021compacter,ruckle-etal-2021-adapterdrop} insert trainable layers in the LMs for each task, and BitFit~\cite{zaken2021bitfit} directly updates LM biases only.
+Highly efficient prefix-tuning~\cite{li-liang-2021-prefix} and prompt tuning~\cite{lester-etal-2021-power} keep the original LM frozen and only update {\it soft prompts} prepended to the input.
+In-context learning~\cite{brown2020language} uses massive-scale LMs to learn new tasks from demonstrations ({\it hard prompts}) without any parameter update of $\theta$, but often perform worse than the aforementioned methods with parameter updates~\cite{liu2022few}.
+SPoT~\cite{vu2021spot} demonstrates that transferring prompts to another task enhances the performance at the cost of massive search.
+Given the rapidly increasing size of pre-trained LMs~\cite{chowdhery2022palm,brown2020language}, efficiently tuning to a new target task is desirable, but it often incurs a performance cost compared to the fine-tuning methods or shows sensitivity toward initialization~\cite{li-liang-2021-prefix,lester-etal-2021-power}.